VTimofeenko/confluence_poster/README.md

 # Contrib directory

-There are autocompletions for bash and zsh as well as a sample of [git post-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).
+There are shell completions for bash and zsh as well as a sample of [git post-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).